edbentley/replay/website/docs/device.md

 A function which returns an object of the device's input state. **The value depends on the platform your game is running on**.
 See [Platforms](web.md) for the values available.

 Platforms share similar input object shapes.
-For example, both the web and iOS platforms have a `pointer` field (relative to the Sprite's position):
+For example, both the web and mobile platforms have a `pointer` field (relative to the Sprite's position):

 ```js
 const hitX = inputs.pointer.x;